 We selected the following as our favorite microphones for recording video based on the test recordings we made.
 Check out our results below.

-Both are USB microphones and sit in the same price range, $129 and $128, respectively.
-Both microphones have a good sound and picked up minimal background noise in our quiet environment.
+The Blue Yeti is a USB microphone and has a price tag of $129.
+This microphone has a good sound and picked up minimal background noise in our quiet environment.

 The sound quality is pretty good, although it did pick up a lot of popping sounds during the voice over.
 This problem could be remedied with a pop filter.